 Please also see the general information on Illumina sequencing as well as the comprehensive Sample/Library Requirements Table.

 Sequencing libraries should be quantified by a fluorometric method (e.g. Qubit, PicoGreen) or by qPCR.
 If a spectrophotometer (e.g. Nanodrop) is used, we suggest submitting twice the requested amount of sample since this type of measurement is often unreliable.
-We will quantify all library pools before loading them onto the sequencers.
-In some cases the MiSeq and HiSeq 2500 sequencers can be loaded with lower library concentrations – please inquire with us.
+We will re-quantify all library pools before loading them onto the sequencers.
+In some cases the MiSeq sequencers can be loaded with lower library concentrations – please inquire with us.

 Libraries should be submitted with Bioanalyzer traces (or equivalent).
 We can run the Bioanalyzer QC for you for a fee.
-The preferred buffer for sequencing libraries is EBT (10mM TRIS, 0,1%Tween20) but EB buffer (10mM TRIS (pH= 8.0-8.4) is also an option.
+The preferred buffer for sequencing libraries is EBT (10 mM TRIS, 0.1% Tween20) or EB buffer (10 mM TRIS pH= 8.0-8.4).

-The expected yield metrics apply to standard balanced libraries like RNA-seq or genomic libraries; i.E. high complexity libraries with average GC contents and of the recommended library molecule lengths.
-For these libraries we do promise that the yields will exceed the Illumina specifications; please see the FAQ.
+The expected yield metrics apply to standard balanced libraries like RNA-seq or genomic libraries i.e., high-complexity libraries with average GC contents and of the recommended library molecule lengths.
+For these libraries you can expect yields that will exceed Illumina specifications; please see this FAQ.

 Libraries for NovaSeq sequencing – The latest generation of sequencers has more stringent library requirements and requires higher library concentrations.
-For the NovaSeq, average fragment length should ideally be between 420 bp and 650 bp and the “tail” of longer fragments should not exceed 1 kb.
-The longer library molecules will result in lower quality reads for this fraction of the samples and will impact rad numbers reducing the yields.
+For the NovaSeq, average fragment lengths should ideally be between 420 bp and 700 bp and the “tail” of longer fragments should not exceed 1 kb.
+The longer library molecules will result in lower quality reads for this fraction of the samples and will impact read numbers reducing the yields.
 The new clustering chemistry is more sensitive to adapter dimers: a 5% adapter-dimer contamination can result in 60% of the reads coming from these dimers.
-Thus it is very important that there is no indication of an adapter-dimer peak (around 120 bp) on the Bioanalyzer trace.
-Our preferred requirements for library submission are for at least 15 ul volume of 5 nM concentration per lane (e.g., 1.6 ng/ul given a 470 bp library).
+Thus, it is very important that there is no indication of an adapter-dimer peak (around 120 bp) on the Bioanalyzer trace.
+Our preferred requirements for library submission for Illumina sequencing are for at least 15 ul volume of 5 nM concentration library or pool per run or lane (e.g., 1.6 ng/ul given a 500 bp library).
 More volume and/or higher concentration is welcome.
 Lower sequencing yield is the likely outcome for library concentrations 2 nM or less, and we cannot guarantee the data quantity or quality for such libraries.

-We highly recommend using uniquely-dual-indexed (UDI) adapters for both the Hiseq and the NovSeq.
-Hereby matching i5 and i7 indices per library must be avoided.
+We highly recommend using uniquely-dual-indexed (UDI) adapters for both the HiSeq and the NovaSeq.
+Matching i5 and i7 indices per library must be avoided.
 The UDI adapters allow the efficient elimination of all potential index hopping artifacts.

 Demultiplexing is included with our sequencing services, however, please ensure your sample IDs and barcodes are unique; we are now implementing additional labor charges for re-demultiplexing because of incorrect submission info, duplicate sample names, wrong barcodes given, reverse complements given in error, etc.